Air Crash Investigation

 Explosive Touchdown

-+After a routine landing, a Taiwanese commuter plane is rocked by a massive explosion.
-The resulting inferno destroys the fuselage.
-A team of international investigators finds no evidence of a bomb on board.
-But as they dig through the scorched wreckage, they ultimately uncover the powerful ingredients for catastrophe in the overhead bins.
++After a routine landing, a Taiwanese commuter plane is rocked by a massive explosion, but investigators find no evidence of a bomb on board.

 Taxiway Turmoil